Introduction

 But fifteen years is a pretty good run, especially when you figure movements like Rayonism and Vorticism (good scrabble word, eh?), petered out after a year or two.

 Why were we so down on individualism?
 What were our defining stylistic tenets?
 Can you paint me an example?
 Uh, huh.
 Nice try.
 That’s your job, pal.
-Start by reading the manifesto.
-Then join me for "the task".

 Photo credit: Wikipedia